GodlyJaaaj/epitest-docker/README.md

     cd ~/App
     git clone git@github.com:GodlyJaaaj/epitest-docker.git
     cd epitest-docker
-    chmod +x epitest.sh build.sh
+    chmod +x epitest.sh
-    ./build.sh
 ```

-*build.sh* will build the base image.
+*epitest.sh* will build the base image.
 Do not delete this local docker image or you'll have to rebuild it.
+Also do not move epitest.sh away from the Dockerfile (they must be in the same directory).

 ## Usage/Examples